18 Tips for a Plastic-free (ish) Kitchen on a Budget

 Environmental issues with kitchen roll

-Kitchen rolls (or paper towels if you’re in the USA) come packaged in plastic and then can’t be recycled once they’re dirty.
+Kitchen roll (or paper towels if you’re in the USA) comes packaged in plastic and the paper itself can’t be recycled.

-In the USA they use around 13 billion lbs of paper towels every year and in Europe, we use half of that (on average that’s 40 rolls per household).
+In the USA, around 13 billion lbs of paper towels are used every year and we use half of that in Europe (on average that’s 40 rolls per household).

 Not only is plastic packaging an issue, but that’s a significant amount of deforestation.